Wayne Connolly

-Wayne Paul Connolly is an Australian musician, record producer and audio engineer.
-From 1991 to 1997 Connolly provided lead guitar and vocals in guitar pop group the Welcome Mat, with whom he released two studio albums.
-In 1994, he formed Knievel with Tracy Ellis and Nick Kennedy, which issued four studio albums.
-Knievel achieved high rotation on national youth radio Triple J, they toured locally and internationally, and supported performances by Luna, Teenage Fanclub, Death Cab for Cutie and The Pernice Brothers.
+Wayne Paul Connolly is an Australian music producer, audio engineer and musician.
+From 1991 to 1997 Connolly played lead guitar and sang in guitar group The Welcome Mat and released two studio albums.
+Since 1994, he has played in Knievel with Tracy Ellis and Nick Kennedy.
+Knievel have released four studio albums and a compilation of B-sides and rarities.

 Career

 Musician

-Wayne Connolly (ex-Deluge), on lead guitar and backing vocals, joined urban and western band John Kennedy's Love Gone Wrong in Sydney in mid-1986.
-Alongside Connolly, the group's line-up was Kennedy on lead vocals and guitar, Cory Messenger on guitar and backing vocals, Barry Turnbull on bass guitar and Vincent Sheehan on drums.
-They toured Australia in support of their earlier single, "Big Country".
-Kennedy noticed that there was some resistance from the country music industry in accepting alternative country bands.

-With Connolly aboard the line-up released a Christmas single, their cover version of "Run Rudolph Run", in November 1986.
-Michael Armiger replaced Turnball on bass guitar early in the next year.
-The band followed with another single, "The Singing City" (October 1987) and its parent album, Always the Bridegroom (December).
-The album's second single, "World Upside Down", appeared in May 1988, before the group disbanded late that year.
-During 1989 Connolly performed on Triple M Sydney's comedy radio show, Club Veg with Vic Davies, Dieter Kleeman, Malcolm Lees, John Parsons and Stephen Quinn.

-Connolly and Messenger formed the Welcome Mat as an indie rock quartet in 1990 with Pete Bennett on drums (ex-Fiction Romance) and Dave Moss on bass guitar.
-Leo Mullins (of Benedicts) replaced Moss on bass guitar in May 1991.
+Connolly formed The Welcome Mat in 1990 with Cory Messenger on vocals and guitar, Pete Bennett on drums (ex-Fiction Romance) and Dave Moss on bass guitar.
+Leo Mullins (of The Benedicts) replaced Moss on bass guitar in 1991.
 They released two albums Gram (1993) and Lap of Honour (1996) before disbanding in 1997.
-Australian musicologist, Ian McFarlane, described their development, "[they] started out as a chirpy, jangly guitar pop outfit before heading in a tougher, though still melodic and harmony-laced, power pop direction."
+Australian musicologist, Ian McFarlane says, "[they] started out as a chirpy, jangly guitar pop outfit before heading in a tougher, though still melodic and harmony-laced, power pop direction."

-In 1994 Connolly, while still with the Welcome Mat, formed a guitar pop trio Knievel on lead guitar, keyboards and vocals with Tracy Ellis on bass guitar and Nick Kennedy on drums (ex-Templebeats).
-The group have issued four studio albums, We Fear Change (1995), Steep Hill Climb (1997), The Name Rings a Bell That Drowns out Your Voice (2000) and Emerald City (2012).
+In 1994 Connolly formed Knievel on lead guitar and vocals with Tracy Ellis (ex-Oliver) on bass guitar and Nick Kennedy (ex-Templebears, Big Heavy Stuff) on drums.
+The group have issued four studio albums, We Fear Change (1995), Steep Hill Climb (1997), The Name Rings a Bell That Drowns out Your Voice (2000) and Emerald City (2012) as well as a B-sides and demos compilation No One's Going to Understand in My Way.
+Knievel achieved rotation on national youth radio Triple J with several singles, toured locally and internationally, and supported bands such as Luna, Teenage Fanclub, and Death Cab for Cutie.